pymc-devs/pymc/docs/source/contributing/jupyter_style.md

   libraries documentations.
 Use [sphinx cross-references](https://docs.readthedocs.io/en/stable/guides/cross-referencing-with-sphinx.html) instead.

   * For instance, to link to another notebook, you could use an explicit link in the markdown text: "this model uses the \[Kronecker product](GP-Kron.myst.md)".
-This {ref}`this page <myst:syntax/targets>` for more details.
+See {ref}`this page <myst:syntax/targets>` for more details.

   :::{caution}
   Using urls links breaks self referencing in versioned docs!
 And at the same time they are